tokio-rs/website-next/content/tokio/tutorial/async.md

 passed to `tokio::spawn` or be the main function annotated with `#[tokio::main]`.
 This results in submitting the generated outer future to the Tokio executor.
-The executor is responsible for calling `Future::poll` on the outer future and thus driving the asynchronous computation to completion.
+The executor is responsible for calling `Future::poll` on the outer future, driving the asynchronous computation to completion.

 ## Mini Tokio

 To better understand how this all fits together, lets implement our own minimal version of Tokio!
-The full code can be found [here][mini-tokio]
+The full code can be found [here][mini-tokio].

 ```rust
 use std::collections::VecDeque;